KiandaBPM/docs/content/docs/platform/b2b-portals/_index.md

 ### What's next  ![Idea icon](/images/18.png) ###

-We have briefly introduced each of the concept of B2B Portals within **Administration**.
+We have briefly introduced the concept of B2B Portals within **Administration**.
 Now let's look at the following areas in more detail: